KTAGirl/KTA/README.md

    19. Wait until strip animation sequence ends.
    20. Open console (~), type in "coc whiterunstables"
    21. Leave stables, observe "You're now complying with slavery laws", and run to Whiterun entrance.
    22. Stop before the entrance.
 This is where your journey begins.
-Stark naked and wearing nothing.
+Stark naked and carrying nothing.